Maglavit Monastery

 Maglavit Monastery is an Orthodox monastery in Romania, located in Maglavit commune in Dolj County.
 It is built at the place where the shepherd Petrache Lupu would have seen God.
 The place was called "La buturug".
 Petrache Lupu was a deaf and mute shepherd that convinced hundreds of thousands of pilgrims that God appeared to him.
 The monastery was closed in the communist period and opened after 1989.
+In 2019 the International Meeting of Orthodox Youth happened at the Monastery with over 4,000 young people.